Are these 9 viral cleaning products actually worth the money? We asked an expert

 Best for: What else?
 Cleaning toilets.

 How does it work?
-Unlike traditional toilet brushes that can trap bacteria, this one from uses a silicone head with flexible and easy to clean bristles.
-With its ventilates base, this toilet brush also dries out quickly after use — so say goodbye to dirty pooling water.
+Unlike traditional toilet brushes that can trap bacteria, this one uses a silicone head with flexible and easy-to-clean bristles.
+With its ventilated base, this toilet brush also dries out quickly after use — so say goodbye to dirty pooling water.

 Is it worth it?
-Yes: According to Dunn, the clean from this toilet cleaner is "on par with a regular toilet brush."
-However, the ventilated holder makes this a worthwhile buy, as the brush dries quickly, and isn't left sitting in bacteria-filled water like other brushes.
+Yes: According to Dunn, the cleaning from this toilet cleaner is "on par with a regular toilet brush."
+However, the ventilated holder makes this a worthwhile buy, as the brush dries quickly and isn't left sitting in bacteria-filled water like other brushes.

 Insider tip: Because of its uniquely-shaped brush head and silicone bristles, Dunn shares that there can be some getting used to when you start using this toilet cleaner.
 According to her, "practice makes perfect" to get the hang of the cleaning motion with this brush.